Shiva devotee (Sadhu Baba) smoking marijuana in Pasupatinath Temple of Kathmandu during Shivaratri festival

 In 2017, Shivaratri in Nepal was celebrated yesterday on 24 February.

 Renowned by different names like “Shankar” “Bhole” “Mahadev” among the devotees, Lord Shiva is distinguished by his unique style and attributes.
-One can imagine Lord Shiva as dread-locked haired guy who adorn crescent moon in his hair, wears Snake around the neck, topless and tiger-flesh around the lower-body, use trident as divine weapon, play his favorite “Damaru” instrument while doing cosmic dance “Tandav” and resides in Himalayas (Mount Kailash).
-He is considered as the first Guru of Yogism and his depiction of dancer form “Natraja” is regarded as “Lord of Dancer”.
+One can imagine Lord Shiva as a dread-locked haired guy who adorns crescent moon in his hair, wears Snake around the neck, topless and tiger-flesh around the lower-body, use trident as a divine weapon, play his favorite “Damaru” instrument while doing cosmic dance “Tandav” and resides in Himalayas (Mount Kailash).
+He is considered as the first Guru of Yogism and his depiction of dancer form “Nataraja” is regarded as “Lord of Dancer”.

-Shivaratri is one of the major festival in Hinduism, Shaivism including other schools of thoughts devoted to Lord Shiva.
+Shivaratri is one of the major festival in Hinduism, Shaivism including another school of thought devoted to Lord Shiva.
 Shivaratri means “the night of Shiva” and according to one of the popular legend, it is the night when Lord Shiva got married to Goddess Parvati and he performed his special blissful cosmic dance “Ananda Tandava”.
 Another legend states that Lord Shiva manifested himself in the form of Linga on this day.
-Shivaratri holds spiritual significance and believed that on this very night, the northern hemisphere of the planet is positioned to push one’s to the peak of spirituality and supply the natural upsurge of the energy to all life beings.
+Shivaratri holds spiritual significance and believed that on this very night, the northern hemisphere of the planet is positioned to push one’s to the peak of spirituality and supply the natural upsurge of the energy to all living beings.

 Shivaratri festival marks to bestow every Shiva worshippers with happiness and prosperity, it is also considered an important day for both unmarried and married woman to keep fasting for either praying for good husband (or ideal husband like Lord Shiva) or pray for the well-being of their husband.
 It is typically observed by worshipping Shiva and chanting sacred prayers (mantra) of his name “Om Namah Shivaya!” which implies “I Bow to Lord Shiva — the Almighty” and attributed with qualities of prayer, grace, truth, blissfulness, and divine love.
 Like any other practice of prayers, it is also believed that continuous enchanting of Shiva mantra with complete devotion and piety will lead towards the sin-free path and peaceful life.